NYUGameCenter/Unity-Git-Config/README.md

    This merge tool will try to merge or resolve conflicts within .prefab, .scene, and other unity asset files.
 If it can't do it automatically, your default merge tool will open & you can manually select which changes to include.
    **Always open any merged unity assets & confirm the merge worked before pushing the merged assets.** For more info, check [this git hub post](https://github.com/anacat/unity-mergetool) or [this blog post](http://www.jameskeats.com/blogs/post/Unitys-SmartMerge-Meets-SourceTree/).

 6. Commit these changes to your new repo & push.
-Your new project should look like this on github (keep scrolling, you're not done yet):
+Your new project should look like this on github

 <div style="align:center"><img src ="https://github.com/NYUGameCenter/Unity-Git-Config/blob/master/testproject.jpg"></div>
+(keep scrolling, you're not done yet)

 ## Install GitLFS